telerik/blazor-docs/components/progressbar/overview.md

 * `Indeterminate` - `bool`, defaults to `false` - see the [Indeterminate]({%slug progressbar-indeterminate-state%}) article for more information.
 * `Label` - see the [Label]({%slug progressbar-label%}) article for more information.

-## Use a Timer to simulate the completing of a task
+## Use a Timer to simulate the completion of a task

 ![progress bar with timer example](images/progress-bar-timer-example.gif)